ovh/rollup-plugin-less-inject/CONTRIBUTING.md

 # Licensing for new files

-component-rollup-config is licensed under a BSD-3-Clause license.
-Anything contributed to component-rollup-config must be released under this license.
+rollup-plugin-less-inject is licensed under a BSD-3-Clause license.
+Anything contributed to rollup-plugin-less-inject must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.